Skip to Main Content

 That evolution mirrors what has happened in cities with deeper Asian dining infrastructure.
 In New York, Korean fine dining has reached the tier of Atomix, where a full tasting counter competes directly with the city's European-tradition fine dining rooms.
 In Los Angeles, seafood-forward restaurants like Providence have incorporated Asian technique into a framework that sits comfortably alongside format-defining American restaurants such as The French Laundry in Napa, Smyth in Chicago, and Le Bernardin in New York City.
 Las Vegas is not operating at that tier across the board, but the directional pull is the same: specificity and craft are gradually displacing volume and novelty as the primary value signal.

 Within the Strip itself, CHĪ sits near properties that include Craftsteak, a long-running American steakhouse format, and newer entrants like A Different Beast and 18bin, which represent the more experimental end of Las Vegas dining.
 That peer group suggests a corridor that is diversifying in format and ambition, even if the dominant economics still favour high-volume operations.
-See our full Las Vegas restaurants guide for a broader map of where the city's dining is moving.

 Who This Restaurant Serves

 Strip dining decisions are often made under time pressure and with mixed-group dynamics: a party that wants variety, proximity to the hotel, and a room that can absorb a conversation.
 An Asian kitchen format addresses that scenario directly.
-The cuisine category is wide enough to accommodate different preferences within a single group, and the price register, at least for Strip-adjacent casual-to-mid dining, tends to be more accessible than the tasting counter formats at the leading of the market.
+The cuisine category is wide enough to accommodate different preferences within a single group, and the price register, at least for Strip-adjacent casual-to-mid dining, tends to be more accessible than the tasting counter formats at the top of the market.

 That said, visitors arriving from cities with deep Asian dining traditions, whether that's the Bay Area's Japanese and Chinese infrastructure or the Korean dining density of Los Angeles, will carry a reference point that a broad Asian kitchen has to work against.
 The comparison is not necessarily unfair, but it is real.
 What CHĪ offers in that context is primarily convenience, location, and a format that serves the Strip's core occasion: a meal that works before or after the main event of a Las Vegas evening.